Drop us a short note with your inquiry by filling out the contact us form.

 Choose a Data Entity Title.
 It is recommended to give your entities meaningful names to maintain an overview when you decide to set up multiple connections.

 Select the Data Provider for REST from the data provider list.
 You can search for REST by typing into the selection box.

 For the Connection String, we need the information mentioned in step 1.
 You can copy the below connection string and adjust it to match your gathered information.
 Use the Verify Connection String option to evaluate if the provided connection string is valid.

 The Select Statement text box is used to define specific data queries.
-We will be gathering all the contacts data.
+We will be gathering all data from the deals endpoint.
+Visit https://developers.pipedrive.com/docs/api/v1/ to see other API endpoints.
 You can copy the below select statement and adjust it to match your needs.
 Save your changes by using the right-hand pane option Save Changes.